Back

 Automated DecisionCriteria and Procedures

-Training level assessment and curriculum recommendationBased on voice assessment results and profile information from onboarding, the system determines beginner, intermediate, or advanced level and recommends a personalized curriculum.
+Training level assessment and curriculum recommendationBased on vocal range measurement results and profile information, the system determines beginner, intermediate, or advanced level and recommends a personalized curriculum.

 Voice health risk assessmentBased on symptom information entered by the user, the system automatically evaluates risk level (none, low, medium, high, critical).